Neurological Disorders and Disability Benefits

 • breathing problems.

-Qualifying for Disability Benefits with a Neurological Disorder
+Qualifying for Disability Benefits With a Neurological Disorder

 If you've been diagnosed with a neurological disorder, and your condition prevents you from working, you may be eligible for Social Security disability benefits.
-To be approved for disability benefits, the Social Security Administration (SSA) will need to determine that you're unable of doing any type of work on a regular basis.
+To be approved for disability benefits, the Social Security Administration (SSA) will need to determine that you're incapable of doing any type of work on a regular basis.

 The following conditions are included under listing 11.00: